-As of April 30, 2000, there were 145,474 options outstanding to purchase common shares of Entegris under the Directors' Plan, at a weighted average exercise price of \$4.00 per share.
-Those shares are held by 4 non-employee directors of Entegris and 2 former non-employee directors of Fluoroware.
+As of May 31, 2000, there were 140,842 options outstanding to purchase common shares of Entegris under the Directors' Plan, at a weighted average exercise price of \$4.06 per share.
+Those shares are held by non-employee directors of Entegris.

 Employee Stock Purchase Plan.
-Our board adopted in March 2000 and our shareholder approved in May 2000 the Entegris, Inc. Employee Stock Purchase Plan (Purchase Plan).
+Our board adopted in March 2000 and our shareholders approved in May 2000 the Entegris, Inc. Employee Stock Purchase Plan (Purchase Plan).
 A total of 4,000,000 common shares of Entegris have been reserved for issuance under the Purchase Plan.
 The Purchase Plan is intended to qualify as an employee stock purchase plan within the meaning of Section 423 of the Code.